Mikhail Sumarokov-Elston: Personal life

+As this name itself indicates ("Felix", meaning "happy, fertile"), Elston's grandfather was the illegitimate son of a high-ranking official.
+Felix received the surname "Elston", which was borne by his English wet nurse, by a special imperial decree.
+There was no consensus in secular society about exactly who his parents were.

+The prevailing view was that Elston was the Empress's nephew and, therefore, Alexander II's cousin.
+Prince Felix Yusupov wrote about his grandfather's origins in his memoirs the following: They say his father was Prussian King Friedrich Wilhelm IV and his mother was lady-in-waiting to Empress Alexandra Feodorovna, who took the lady with her when she went to visit her brother.
+The king fell in love with the girl and even wanted to marry her, but rumours claimed that her surname came from "elle s’etonne", which was said to express the feelings of the young mother.
+It was believed that the mother of Elston was Countess Ekaterina Tiesenhausen, who was brought to Russia from Europe in 1825 and raised in her mother's family, by Elizaveta Khitrovo (daughter of Field Marshal Mikhail Kutuzov).
+From a chronological point of view, it seems preferable to consider that Elston's parents were not married.
+Baron Hügel, later a famous traveller, and the Hungarian countess Forgach (née Andrássy), a relative of the Hungarian prime minister, were the parents of Elston.
+In this case, Hügel was the brother of religious thinker Friedrich von Hügel.

 Mikhail Sumarokov-Elston was well educated and by the age of thirteen he already spoke five languages.
 Apart from playing tennis he was an amateur chess player as well.
 He was in a great relationship with Tsar Nicholas II of Russia and played tennis with him a couple of times.
 In 1913 he was elected an honorary member of the Stade Français in Paris.
 He married Natalia Nikolaevna Bellik in 1932.
 The next year she gave birth to their daughter Sofia.
 They moved to London in 1937, where he led the Anglo-Russian Sports Club in Chiswick.
 He died in the University College Hospital in 1970 and was buried in the Chiswick New Cemetery.
 In 2002 he was inducted to the Russian Tennis Hall of Fame for his sport merits.